angelinayyang/angelinayyang.github.io/content/post/makera/index.md

 To do this, I first downloaded the gerber files from the FabLab google drive, including [Resistance1-Edge_cuts](Resistance1-Edge_Cuts.gbr) and [Resistance1-F_Cu](Resistance1-F_Cu.gbr), and imported them into the MakeraCAM software.
 I created three toolpaths total: 1 pocket toolpath with an end depth of .05mm (traces), 1 contour toolpath with an end depth of 1.7mm (edge cuts), and 1 drill file with an end depth of 1.7mm (holes).
 I previewed these toolpaths in the software, before exporting them as a .nc file.
 You can access this file [here](YangA_resistorgcode.nc).

  On the Carvera software, I first checked the probe voltage.
 Initially, it said 3.3V, which is below the functional threshold; however, this was because a tool had already been selected and installed by the milling machine.
 Once I uninstalled the tool, the voltage went to 3.7V.
-Perfect! ദ്ദി ˉ͈꒳ˉ͈ )✧
+Perfect!

  I imported the .nc file into the software and clicked "Config and run."